freelawproject/free.law/content/short-form-case-names.md

 Title: Millions of New "Short Form" Case Names Now on CourtListener
-Summary: Free Law Project makes millions of short form case names available in bulk.
 Date: 2016-01-30 18:00:00
 Author: mlissner
 Tags: Announcements, API, Bulk Data, CourtListener, Data Wrangling, Juriscraper
-Status: draft

-While working on a soon-to-be-released feature of CourtListener, we needed to create "short form" case names for all the cases in CourtListener.
+While working on a soon-to-be-released feature of CourtListener, we needed to create "short form" case names for all the cases that we could.
 We're happy to share that we've created about 1.8M short form case names, including complete coverage for all Supreme Court cases going back to 1947, when the [Supreme Court
 Database](http://scdb.wustl.edu/) begins.

 If you're not familiar with the term, short form case names are the ones you might use in a later citation to an authority you've already discussed in a document.
 For example, the first time you mention a case you might say:

 > Kellogg Brown & Root Services, Inc. v.
 United States Ex Rel.
 Carter

-But latter references might just be:
+But later references might just be:

 > Kellogg Brown at 22